protontypes/open-sustainable-technology/README.md

 - [onsset](https://github.com/OnSSET/onsset) - A GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
 - [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
 - [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) - Official reinforcement learning environment for demand response and load shaping.
-- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Testbed for Power Consumption Optimization using EnergyPlus.
+- [rl-testbed-for-energyplus](https://github.com/IBM/rl-testbed-for-energyplus) - Reinforcement Learning Tested for Power Consumption Optimization using EnergyPlus.
-- [tsam](https://github.com/FZJ-IEK3-VSA/tsam) - A python package which uses different machine learning algorithms for the aggregation of time series.
+- [tsam](https://github.com/FZJ-IEK3-VSA/tsam) - A Python package which uses different machine learning algorithms for the aggregation of time series.

 ### Monitoring and Control

 - [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
-- [eemeter](https://github.com/openeemeter/eemeter) - An open source python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
+- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
 - [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
 - [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.